Parcel locker: Locker locations

 Amazon partners with retail stores such as 7-Eleven and Spar to host Amazon Locker kiosks.
 Retailers receive a stipend from Amazon to host the kiosks.
 Staples and RadioShack joined the program briefly in 2012, only to withdraw the following year.

 7-Eleven has kiosks in 186 locations in the US as of 2015.

 In the United Kingdom, Amazon has a partnership with Co-op Food and Morrisons.
 Lockers are located within some Co-op and Morrisons stores.
 Since 2012, libraries in West Sussex have also been operating Lockers.
 Large retail centres often have Amazon Lockers, for example there are two in One New Change in London, and there is one in Stratford Centre.
 The largest Amazon Locker in the world and the busiest in the UK is called Ivory.
 It has 115 lockers and is located near the Rootes building at the University of Warwick.

 Amazon has also expanded the Locker program in Canada, France, Spain, Germany and Italy.

 In 2017, Amazon announced plans to launch Amazon Locker in select Whole Foods Market locations.

 Amazon Hub

 Amazon Hub is a delivery locker for apartment lobbies.
 The delivery locker accepts packages from all carriers.
 Amazon Hub was in beta from 2017 until June 2018, when Amazon announced that its Hub program would be available to all property management companies throughout the United States.

 As of 2020, Amazon was using "Amazon Hub Locker+" to refer to a staffed version of Amazon Lockers, which allowed for customers to pick up large packages, and for customers to return items without a box.

-Packstation

-Packstation is a service of parcel lockers run by DHL Parcel Germany, a business unit of Deutsche Post's Mail division, in Germany and elsewhere (e.g. in Italy).
-It provides automated booths for a self-service collection of parcels and oversize letters as well as self-service dispatch of parcels 24 hours a day, seven days a week.
-Packstation started as a pilot project in 2001 and was quickly expanded.
-There are 3,000 Packstation machines in Germany and 90 percent of the people living in Germany were within ten minutes of a DHL Packstation.
-Only ordinary parcels and letters delivered by Deutsche Post can be delivered to Packstations.
-Moreover, Deutsche Post allows its subsidiary DHL Express Germany to insert a limited number of express parcels.
-Packstations were originally manufactured by the Austrian company KEBA with newer stations developed by DHL Paket in conjunction with Polygon.